Benedict Cumberbatch Spotted Kissing Wife On BAFTA Red Carpet

-In a rare exhibition of public display of affection (PDA), Sherlock actor Benedict Cumberbatch and his wife, Sophie Hunter cuddled and kissed on the red carpet for the 2019 BAFTA TV Awards at the Royal Festival Hall.
+In a rare exhibition of public display of affection (PDA), Sherlock actor Benedict Cumberbatch and his wife Sophie Hunter cuddled and kissed on the red carpet for the 2019 BAFTA TV Awards at the Royal Festival Hall.

-Express says that Cumberbatch, 42, who starred this year in the HBO series, Patrick Melrose, and attended the awards with his wife of four years, actor Sophie Hunter.
-The English actor, who looked shocked when he won the award for Best Lead Actor for his portrayal of Patrick Melrose in the HBO drama which was a departure from his role as Sherlock Holmes.
+Express reports that Cumberbatch, 42, who starred this year in the HBO series Patrick Melrose, attended the awards with his wife of four years, actor Sophie Hunter.
+The English actor looked shocked when he won the award for Best Lead Actor for his portrayal of Patrick Melrose in the HBO drama which was a departure from his role as Sherlock Holmes.

-Cumberbatch and Hunter are parents to two children, sons Christopher Carlton and Hal Auden, but looked as if they were newlyweds, kissing and giggling for the cameras before, during and after the BAFTA TV Awards.
+Cumberbatch and Hunter are parents to two children, sons Christopher Carlton and Hal Auden, but looked as if they were newlyweds, kissing and giggling for the cameras before, during, and after the BAFTA TV Awards.

 Cumberbatch also took the stage at the awards show to accept the honor in the best miniseries category for Patrick Melrose, which was up against A Very English Scandal (BBC One), Kiri (Channel 4) and Mrs. Wilson (BBC One).